aeriaframework/docs/aeria/problem-solving/validate-an-object-against-a-schema.md

 }
 ```

-3. A more succint approach is possible with `validateSilently`.
+3. A more succinct approach is possible with `validateSilently`.
 This function will just return `null` in case the validation fails, so there will be no `Either` to unpack, but the validation error is also not retrieved.

 ```typescript
 import { validateSilently, isLeft, unwrapEither } from 'sonata-api'